litepresence/Honest-MPA-Price-Feeds/docs/README.md

-In this fold you will find whitepaper and installation instructions
+In this folder you will find whitepaper and installation instructions